 5 If your baby drinks formula you may want to bring more than you think you will go through.
 Italy is very big on breast feeding so it can be difficult to find formula suitable for babies under 6 months.
 On the other hand, they hold their formulas to much higher standards in terms of the organic ingredients they use.
 Our daughter supplements with a hypoallergenic formula (she’s allergic to cow dairy) which was nearly impossible to find anywhere.
 They do sell an HA version of formulas but they need to be special ordered.
 We did manage to find a rice formula as well.
 While Zoë wasn’t on solids while we were there, the stores did sell a variety of baby foods as well.

 6 If you plan to be away for longer than a week, only bring enough clothes for a week and wash them mid way through.
-We found an awesome Airbnb that had a washer in the apartment which worked out perfectly.
+We found an awesome VRBO that had a washer in the apartment which worked out perfectly.
 Keep in mind that most apartments don’t have driers so plan to wash with enough time to air dry.
-I also packed a single use packet of detergent in case I wanted to (or had to) do a hand wash load at some point.
-I try to use sensitive skin detergent when possible, but Zoë doesn’t seem to have any skin allergies so an occasional load with Tide doesn’t seem to hurt her.
+I also like to pack detergent sheets to use in the washer or in case I wanted to (or had to) do a hand wash load at some point.

 7 Most of the bathrooms in Italy do not have changing tables so be prepared to do changes in your stroller, on your lap or some other way.
 The only changing table we did see was at the Vatican in the women’s bathroom.
 Be prepared with a travel changing pad that you can lay out on a counter, floor, car seat, or where ever you are.
-I found a little zipper bag at Old Navy (a bikini bag) that fits a few diapers, wipes and the changing mat or you get one from Skip Hop.
-I just bring that with me when she needed to be changed.
+I love the changing mat from Skip Hop as it can fit a few diapers, wipes and diaper cream in it.
+I just bring that with me when she needed to be changed instead of her whole bag.

 8 Breast feeding makes travel really easy.
 I simply tied an Aden & Anais blanket around my neck and fed her whenever she got hungry.
 I also found this travel breast feeding pillow that I blew up to use on the plane, trains and in the hotel rooms.
 I really enjoyed the back support of the My Breast Friend pillow as opposed to the Boppy design.
 A travel neck pillow also works as an OK substitute as well.